open-pay/openpay-ruby/README.md

 - subscriptions
 - transfers

-Each rest resource exposed in the rest Openpay API is represented by a class in this ruby API, being OpenpayResource the base class.
+Each rest resource exposed in the rest Openpay API is represented by a class in this ruby API, being **OpenpayResource** the base class.

 ### Implementation
  Each resource depending of its structure and available methods, will have one or more of the methods described under the methods subsection.
+ Below a short description about the implementation high level details.
+For detailed documentation take a look a the openpay api documentation.

 #### Arguments
 Given most resources belong, either to a merchant or a customer, the api was designed taking this in consideration, so:

-The first argument represent the json/hash object, while the second argument which is optional represents the customer_id.
+The first argument represent the json/hash object, while the second argument which is optional represents the **customer_id**.
 So if  just one argument is provided the action will be performed at the merchant level, but if the second argument is provided passing the customer_id, the action will be performed at the customer level.